noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

 }))
 ```

-We would expect output like `*This should be bold, as should that and this*` but we get `*This should be bold, as should this* and this`.
+We would expect output like

+**This should be bold, as should that and this**

+but we get

+**This should be bold, as should this** and this.

 The inner call to `printBold` resets the bold styling when it finishes, which means the surrounding call to `printBold` does not have effect on latter statements.

-The issue with ergonomics if that this code is tedious and error-prone to write.
+The issue with ergonomics is that this code is tedious and error-prone to write.
 We have to pepper calls to `run` everywhere, and even in these small examples I found myself making mistakes.
 This is actually another failing of composition, because we don't have methods to combine together programs.
 For example, we don't have methods to say that the program above is the sequential composition of three sub-programs.

 We can solve the first problem by keeping track of the state of the terminal.
 If `printBold` is called within a state that is already printing bold it should just do nothing.
 This means the type of programs changes from `() => A` to `Terminal => A`, where `Terminal` holds the current state of the terminal.

 To solve the second problem we're looking for a way to sequentially compose programs, which have type `Terminal => A` and pass around the state in `Terminal`.
 When you hear the phrase "sequentially compose", or see that type, your monad sense might start tingling.
 You are correct: this is an instance of the state monad.

 If we're using [Cats][cats] we can just define

 ```scala